reyronald/awesome-toolkits/README.md

 * [Create React Native App](https://github.com/react-community/create-react-native-app) - Create a React Native app on any OS with no build config.
 * [Ionic Framework](https://ionicframework.com/getting-started) - Create a hybrid app based on Angular & Cordova on any OS with minimal build config.
-* [Qusar Framework](http://quasar-framework.org/) - Build responsive websites, PWAs, hybrid mobile Apps (that look native!) and Electron apps, all simultaneously using same codebase, powered with Vue.
+* [Quasar Framework](http://quasar-framework.org/) - Build responsive websites, PWAs, hybrid mobile Apps (that look native!) and Electron apps, all simultaneously using same codebase, powered with Vue.

 ## Other